sadcloudisgay/assault-cube-external/README.md

 # hellooooooo!!
 I was bored so I made this :3

-# it's silly basic external for beginners, lots of comments to describe what everything does.
+# it's a silly basic external for Assault Cube, for beginners, I added lots of comments to describe what everything does.

 # Made in C#, uses swed's library for familiarity for beginners